AGProjects/sylk-webrtc/README.md

 ## Features

-* Audio / video calling with SIP interoperability
+* Multimedia calling with SIP interoperability
+* Screen sharing for both one-to-one or multi-party
-* Multi-party video conferencing (WebRTC only)
+* Multi-party conferencing (WebRTC only)
-* Guest mode (no account required if invited)
+* Guest mode (no account required when invited)

 ## Customization

+Sylk WebRTC Client is preconfigured for use with SIP2SIP free service.

 The default settings of the app are found in src/app/config.js

+You must edit config.js file if you wish to use the client together with another instance of SylkServer.

 ## Development

-Nodejs is needed for development.
+Node.js is needed for development.
 Version >= 8.0 is recommended.
-A convenience `configure` script and `Makefile` are provided.
+For convenience the `configure` script and `Makefile` are provided.

-Nodejs can be downloaded from https://nodejs.org
+Node.js can be downloaded from https://nodejs.org

 yarn must be used to install dependencies, it can be installed as
 follows: